OpenFreeEnergy/openfe/docs/guide/models/execution.rst

 ``repeats`` part of the settings for the protocol, which puts the independent runs in a single ``ProtocolDAG``.

+..
+TODO review recommendation for repeats in context of NEQ protocol

 There are results objects at each level of this: so the :class:`.ProtocolResult` is associated with the :class:`.Protocol`.
 Just as the :class:`.Protocol` may create one or more ``ProtocolDAG``\ s, the